-- Coughing and Weezing: The coughing may produce cloudy pink mucus caused by fluid buildup in the lungs.
+Coughing and wheezing – The coughing may produce cloudy pink mucus caused by fluid buildup in the lungs.

-- High Heart Rate: The heart compensating for its inability to keep up with blood supply.
+High heart rate – The heart compensates for it’s inability to keep up with blood supply.

-- Cardiac Catheterization: A tube is inserted into a blood vessel in your upper thigh or arm, with the tip of the tube positioned at the heart or arteries that supply the heart.
-A contrast dye is injected through the tube, which can be picked up by X-Rays.
-The pictures that are produced are called angiograms, and give an overview of how the heart, arteries and cardiovascular system are working.
+Cardiac catheterization – A tube is inserted in a blood vessel in your upper thigh or arm, with the tip of the tube positioned at the heart or arteries that supply the heart.
+A contrast dye is injected through the tube, which can be picked up by X-rays.
+The pictures that are produced are called angiograms, and give an overview of how the heart, arteries, and cardiovascular system are working.

 Most treatments are non-surgical and include medication, lifestyle changes, or just ongoing care.
 In severe cases, surgery or device implants may be necessary.

 It’s important to know that while it is difficult to live with a chronic condition, many people go on to live happy and active lives.
 Typically, the people who get the full benefits of treatment and support are the patients willing to change their lives, stick to their treatment, and properly manage their condition.

 Schedule a Heart Failure Consultation in Newton, New Jersey